binkley/shell/plain-bash-testing/README.md

 * fail - a red X
 * error - a bold red interrobang

+## Writing tests

+Keep each test on _one line_, using backslash line continuation for readability.
+This supports both `run-tests` executing your entire test as a single statement, and using patterns to filter which tests to run.

 ## A simple example

 An example mini BDD language in [`simple-example`](simple-example/):